Optimal Transport for $e/\pi^0$ Particle Classification in LArTPC Neutrino Experiments: Methods

 \section{Methods}

 Optimal transport distance computations are carried out using the Python Optimal Transport (POT) library \cite{flamary_2021}, which provides several generic OT solvers.
-In order to have a balanced sample, the same number of $\pi^0$ and $e$ events are chosen for each energy bin so we have $N_p=N_e$.
+In order to have a balanced sample, the same number of $\pi^0$ and $e$ events are chosen for each energy bin so we have $N_{\pi^0}=N_e$.
 To allow for adequate sample statistics in each bin, the bin boundaries are chosen to enforce $N_{e,p}$ to each be greater than 1,000.
 The bin edges are defined as [0.05, 0.1, 0.15, 0.2, 0.25, 0.3, 0.35, 0.4, 0.5, 0.9] GeV.
-For each bin, these $N_p+N_e$ events are divided into two equally sized training and testing sets, $N_{p,train}+N_{e,train}$ and $N_{p,test}+N_{e,test}$, respectively.
-Given a test event, of unknown type, the OT distance between the test event and all events in the training set is computed.
-The goal of each method is to assign a single number (score) which indicates the likely identity of that test event; the exact details depend on the particular strategy employed.
+For each bin, these $N_{\pi^0}+N_e$ events are divided into two equally sized training and testing sets, $N_{\pi^0,train}+N_{e,train}$ and $N_{\pi^0,test}+N_{e,test}$, respectively.

+Given a test event, of unknown type, each OT method must assign a single number (score) which indicates the likely identity of that test event.
+The exact details of how the score is derived depend on the particular strategy employed.
 We explore ``Minimum OT'', k-Nearest Neighbors, and Support Vector Machine and describe each below.